How To Live A Non-Toxic Lifestyle On A Budget

 Avoid flame retardant chemicals: Flame retardant chemicals are often found in furniture and rugs.
 Look for products labeled as flame-retardant-free or ask the retailer or manufacturer about their use of flame retardants.

 Compare prices and brands: Shop around and compare prices from different retailers and brands.
-For GOTS Certified organic sheets and crib sheets, brands like Keababies and SOL Organics have high quality GOTS certified organic sheets and crib sheets at lower prices than their competitors.
+For GOTS Certified organic sheets and crib sheets, brands like Keababies, Lane Linen and SOL Organics have high quality GOTS certified organic sheets and crib sheets at lower prices than their competitors.

 Clearance sales and discounts: Keep an eye out for clearance sales, discounts, or seasonal promotions.
 Sign up for newsletters or follow social media accounts of eco-friendly furniture and rug companies to stay informed about any deals or discounts.
 My Green Mattress and Happsy are both budget-friendly brands of organic mattresses and they’re typically more affordable than other organic mattress competitors.
 Take even more money off if you leverage sales at certain times of year like Memorial Day, 4th of July, Labor Day, Black Friday and President’s Day.